 If you need help immediately, call the Substance Abuse and Mental Health Services Administration at 800-662-HELP (4357), 24 hours per day, seven days per week.
 The helpline provides English and Spanish speakers with mental health treatment referrals as well as information about mental disorders, including prevention and recovery information.

-You can also dial 800-273-8255, 24/7, to reach the National Suicide Prevention Lifeline to get free and confidential support for you or a loved one who is in a suicidal crisis or emotional distress.
+You can also dial 800-273-8255, 24/7, to reach the National Crisis Prevention Lifeline to get free and confidential support for you or a loved one who is in a crisis or emotional distress.

 Options for Mental Health Care for the Insured